andyland/ncaarankings/README.md

 ## Algorithm Considerations

-1. Only wins and losses count, no consideration is given to margin of victory or overtime
+1. Only wins and losses count, no consideration is given to home field advantage, margin of victory or overtime
-1. Wins and losses are weighted by the strength of the opponent being faced
+1. Wins and losses are weighted by the strength of the opponent being faced, losing to the best team is equal to winning against the worst team
-1. The calculation is iterated until they converge
 1. Playing a Division 1 FCS team will be counted as playing the worst team in Division 1 FBS

 ## Current Rankings (Nov 12, 2017)